KhronosGroup/Vulkan-ValidationLayers/docs/gpu_dump.md

 } ssbo[];
 ```

-GPU Dump will help print out the range that is valid to use your runtime descriptor arrays.
+GPU Dump will help print the specific range that is valid for your runtime descriptor arrays.